Have you ever done something wrong? Seems like a simple question with a

 MICHELLE SAVERY- Daughter of Seekonk driver Dana and wife Laurie.

-RUSS DOWD- Thompson Speedway General Manager, golden throated announcer and
+RUSS DOWD- Thompson Speedway General Manager, golden throated announcer and friend of this ministry.

 HOLLY PRINGLE- Ontario, NY 2002 Stock Microd champion at Sodus Microd Club.